ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

   cancelCondition || swapCondition
 }
 ```
-We can however transform the conditions from the diagram syntax to ErgoScript expressions
+We can however translate the conditions from the diagram syntax to ErgoScript expressions
 using the following simple rules
+1) `buyerOut@0` ==> `val buyerOut = OUTPUTS(0)`
-1) `tAmt: TID`  ==> `tid._2 == tAmt` where `tid = buyerOut.tokens(TID)`
+2) `tAmt: TID`  ==> `tid._2 == tAmt` where `tid = buyerOut.tokens(TID)`
-2) `R4 == bid.id`  ==> `R4 == SELF.id` where `R4 = buyerOut.R4[Coll[Byte]].get`
+3) `R4 == bid.id`  ==> `R4 == SELF.id` where `R4 = buyerOut.R4[Coll[Byte]].get`
-3) `@contract`  ==> `buyerOut.propositionBytes == buyer.propBytes` where `R4 = buyerOut.R4[Coll[Byte]].get`
+4) `script == buyer`  ==> `buyerOut.propositionBytes == buyer.propBytes`
-4) `buyerOut@0` ==> `val buyerOut = OUTPUTS(0)`

 Note, in the diagram `TID` represents a token id, but ErgoScript don't have access to the
 tokens by the ids so we cannot write `tokens.getByKey(TID)`.
-For this reason, when the diagram is translated into ErgoScript, TID becomes a named
+For this reason, when the
+diagram is translated into ErgoScript, TID becomes a named constant of the index in
-constant of the index in `tokens` collection of the box.
-The concrete value of the
+`tokens` collection of the box.
+The concrete value of the constant is assigned when the
-constant is assigned when the `BuyOrder` transaction with the `buyOrder` box is created.
+`BuyOrder` transaction with the `buyOrder` box is created.
+The correspondence and
-The correspondence and consistency between the actual tokenId, the `TID` constant and the actual tokens of
+consistency between the actual tokenId, the `TID` constant and the actual tokens of the
-the `buyerOut` box is ensured buy the application code, which is completely possible
+`buyerOut` box is ensured buy the _off-chain_ application code, which is completely
-since all the transactions are created by the application.
-This may sound too complicated,
+possible since all the transactions are created by the application using FlowCard as a
-but this is part of the translation from diagram specification to actual executable
+guiding specification.
+This may sound too complicated, but this is part of the translation
-application code, most of which can be automated.
+from diagram specification to actual executable application code, most of which can be
+automated.

 After the transformation we can obtain a correct script which checks all the required
 preconditions for spending the `buyOrder` box.
 ```
 /** buyOrder contract */
-{
+def DEX(buyer: Addrss, seller: Address, TID: Int, ergAmt: Long, tAmt: Long) {
   val cancelCondition: SigmaProp = { buyer }      // verify buyer's sig (ProveDlog)
   val swapCondition = OUTPUTS.size > 0 && {       // securing OUTPUTS access
     val buyerOut = OUTPUTS(0)                     // from buyerOut@0
     buyerOut.tokens.size > TID && {               // securing tokens access
       val tid = buyerOut.tokens(TID)
-      val optR4 = buyerOut.R4[Coll[Byte]]
+      val regR4 = buyerOut.R4[Coll[Byte]]
-      optR4.isDefined && {                        // securing R4 access
+      regR4.isDefined && {                        // securing R4 access
-        val R4 = optR4.get
+        val R4 = regR4.get
         tid._2 == tAmt &&                             // from tAmt: TID
         R4 == SELF.id &&                              // from R4 == bid.id
-        buyerOut.propositionBytes == buyer.propBytes  // from @contract
+        buyerOut.propositionBytes == buyer.propBytes  // from script == buyer
       }
     }
   }
   cancelCondition || swapCondition
 }
 ```
-A similar script for the `sellOrder` box can be obtained using the same rules.
+A similar script for the `sellOrder` box can be obtained using the same translation rules.
-With the help of the tooling the code of contracts can be mechanically generated from the diagram
+With the help of the tooling the code of contracts can be mechanically generated from the
-specification.
+diagram specification.

-### From Diagrams To Ergo Transactions

-Since FlowCard diagrams are formalized specifications they can be executed.

-### Conclusions
+## Conclusions

 Declarative programming models has already won the battle against imperative programming
 in many application domains like Big Data, Stream Processing, Deep Learning, Databases,
 etc. Ergo is pioneering the declarative model of dApp development as a better and safer
 alternative to the now popular imperative model of smart contracts.

+The concept of FlowCard shifts the focus from writing ErgoScript contracts to the
+overall flow of values (hence FlowCard name), in such a way, that ErgoScript is always
+generated from them.
+You will never need to look at the ErgoScript code once the tooling
-What is next:
+is in place.

+Here are the possible next steps for future work:

-1) Storage format for FlowCard Spec, EIP and a standardized file format (Json/XML/Protobuf)
+1) Storage format for FlowCard Spec and the corresponding EIP standardized file format
+(Json/XML/Protobuf).
+This will allow various tools (Diagram Editor, Runtime, dApps etc) to
+create and use `*.flowcard` files.

+2) FlowCard Viewer, which can generate the diagrams from `*.flowcard` files.

-2) FlowCards runtime, which can run FlowCards, create and send transactions.
+3) FlowCard Runtime, which can run `*.flowcard` files, create and send transactions to Ergo network.

-3) Development of complex diagrams will be greatly simplified when specialized graphical
+4) FlowCard Designer Tool, which can simplify development of complex diagrams .
+This will
-editing tools appear.
-This will make designing and validation of Ergo contracts a pleasant
-experience, more like drawing rather than coding.
+make designing and validation of Ergo contracts a pleasant experience, more like drawing

-ErgoCards declarative model shifts the focus from writing
-ErgoScript contracts to the overall flow of values (hence FlowCard name), in such a way,
-that ErgoScript is always generated from them.
-You will never need to look at the
+rather than coding.
+In addition, the correctness of the whole dApp scenario can be
-ErgoScript code and rely on the tooling.
+verified and controlled by the tooling.

-Visual notation can be generated, but only as a workaround until we have graphical editing
-tools.
-Having a diagram it is easy to write the text of `def dex(...) = ...` function, but
-it is much harder to write the code first, without having a diagram on the screen.

-Whatever tools are used (DSL, Diagram Editor, etc) they all will create `DEX.flowcard` file
-(or whatever storage we use) which will be used.

-### References
+## References

 - [Ergo](https://ergoplatform.org/)
 - [Ergo Appkit](https://github.com/ergoplatform/ergo-appkit)